Resident Evil: Afterlife: Plot

-Desperate, they free Chris, who reveals that Claire is his sister, and the prison has an armored car they can use to escape.
-However, a giant axe-wielding monster begins breaking down the gate.
-Alice, Chris and Crystal go to the basement armory to get more guns, but zombies kill Crystal en route.
-Luther and Claire reinforce the gate.
-Angel informs Bennett and Yong the car is missing its engine, and it would take a week to fix.
-Bennett shoots Angel and heads for Arcadia in Alice's airplane.
-The Axeman breaks down the gate, allowing the zombies into the prison.
-The group decides to use the zombie-dug tunnels to escape into the sewers.
-Yong is slashed in half by the Axeman, while Alice is knocked out.
-Claire successfully defends Alice and disorients the Axeman, after which Alice kills it by firing at its head.
+Desperate, the survivors free Chris, who jogs Claire's memory by revealing they are siblings.
+Chris tells the group about an armored car in the prison, hoping to escape in it.
+However, a giant axe-wielding monster dubbed "the Axeman" begins attacking the front gate.
+Alice, Chris, and Crystal go to the basement armory to retrieve firearms, but zombies kill Crystal.
+Inspecting the armored car, Angel finds its engine is missing, rendering it useless.
+A hysterical Bennett shoots Angel, steals Alice's plane, and heads for Arcadia.
+The Axeman breaks down the gate and zombies swarm the prison.
+Attacking the group, the Axeman bisects Yong and incapacitates Alice.
+Claire successfully defends Alice and disorients the Axeman; Alice kills it.
+The survivors use the zombie-dug tunnels to escape into the sewers.
 However, Luther is dragged into the tunnels by a zombie.

-Alice and the Redfields board the Arcadia, discovering it functional but abandoned.
-Claire then remembers Arcadia is an Umbrella trap to get test subjects after her convoy escaped to Alaska.
-(Note: As depicted in Resident Evil: Extinction.)
-They release the survivors, including K-Mart from Claire's group.
+Alice and the Redfields commandeer a boat and board the Arcadia, discovering it functional but abandoned.
+Claire then remembers Arcadia is an Umbrella trap to obtain test subjects; after her convoy escaped to Alaska, (Note: As depicted in Resident Evil: Extinction.) they were captured by its crew and incapacitated using scarab devices.
+Claire managed to escape, but was still affected by the device.
+They discover the imprisoned, comatose survivors, including K-Mart, and free them.
 Alice follows a trail of blood deeper into the ship, where she finds Wesker.
-The T-virus revived him, but it battles Wesker for control, something he believes fresh human DNA can pacify; the Umbrella staff fled when he began eating test subjects.
-Alice's DNA is superior to his since she retained control despite bonding with the virus at a cellular level.
-Wesker believes eating her will help him regain control of his body.
+The T-virus revived him after their crash but now constantly battles Wesker for control, something he believes fresh human DNA can pacify; the Umbrella staff fled when he began eating test subjects.
+Wesker believes consuming Alice will help him regain control of his body, as she bonded with the T-virus on a cellular level and still retained control.

-The Redfields fight Wesker while Alice battles Bennett, now working for Wesker.
-Wesker easily overpowers Chris and Claire, but Alice is able to defeat both Bennett and Wesker with help from K-Mart.
-They lock Bennett in the room to be devoured by Wesker when he revives.
-Wesker then escapes in an aircraft, activating a bomb on the Arcadia; the plane explodes instead as Alice placed the bomb there beforehand.
-Unbeknownst to them, Wesker parachutes away from the explosion, while Luther emerges from the sewers, battered but alive.
-Alice resolves to turn Arcadia into a real haven and broadcasts a new message for any other survivors.
-As Alice, Claire and Chris watch over from Arcadia, it is approached by a squadron of Umbrella aircraft.

-During a mid-credits scene in one of the aircraft, Jill Valentine, who went missing after the destruction of Raccoon City, (Note: As depicted in Resident Evil: Apocalypse.) is dictating the attack wearing the same mind control device used on Claire.
+The Redfields fight Wesker while Alice battles Bennett, now Wesker's employee.
+Wesker easily overpowers Chris and Claire, but Alice successfully subdues both Bennett and Wesker with help from K-Mart.
+They lock Bennett in with Wesker, who devours him.
+Wesker escapes in an aircraft, activating a bomb on the Arcadia; his plane explodes instead, as Alice stowed the bomb aboard it beforehand.
+Wesker parachutes away from the explosion, while Luther emerges from the sewers, battered but alive.
+Alice, unaware of Wesker's survival, resolves to turn Arcadia into a real haven and broadcasts a new message for remaining survivors, but her victory is short-lived.
+As Alice, Claire, and Chris watch from Arcadia, a vast squadron of Umbrella aircraft approaches.
+Jill Valentine, who went missing after the destruction of Raccoon City, (Note: As depicted in Resident Evil: Apocalypse.) is dictating the attack from one of the aircraft.
+A scarab device is attached to her chest.